rob-murray/os-leaflet/README.md

 This repository contains the following sections:

-1. `src` - This contains the source code to the `L.TileLayer.OSOpenSpace`.
+1. `src/osopenspace.js` - This contains the source code to the `L.TileLayer.OSOpenSpace`.
 2. [demo](http://rob-murray.github.io/os-leaflet/) - A simple demo to show off the functionality.